 If you don’t have an ear for music that lets you keep up with the most famous drummers of all time, you can instead take online drum lessons.
 This YouTube channel walks you through how to play a great number of modern songs.

 Or you can download a drum and bass track of the songs you want to master – basically, only the drum grooves from the song, without the guitar player or bass guitar or vocals.

 Another option is to download a backing track that will have all the parts EXCEPT the drum, so you can play along with a virtual band without another drum set confusing you.

 Obviously, if regular drum lessons are not cutting it, you might not want to deal with yet another drum course with a teacher taking care of several different students at once.
-The best is to go for a private tutor.
+The best is to go for a private tutor or consider online drum lessons.
 Though it can be more expensive, it might be a good idea to have the teacher come to your home and give a private lesson.
 He or she can work more intensely, as well as to motivate you to stick with drums with interesting pieces to practice on.

 Superprof has a wide selection of drum tutors near you to help you improve your drumming.
 Why not check out our drum lessons Edinburgh, or London?

 Now learn more about the drums and drumming…